makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 * Using an ad blocker extension
 * Blocking HTTP requests for popular paywall libraries
 * Switching to private browsing or incognito mode
-* Signing up for a free account
+* Signing up for a free account, sometimes with multiple email addresses
 * Resetting browser cookies
-* Hiding the user’s IP address
+* Hiding their IP address
 * Manually deleting the paywall source code

-A significant number of websites depend on third-party tools and libraries for their paywall implementations as opposed to developing in-house solutions.
-Vendors like [Fingerprint](/), for example, offer "paywall-as-a-service" products.
+Many websites depend on third-party tools and libraries for their paywall implementations instead of developing in-house solutions.
+Vendors like [Fingerprint](https://fingerprint.com/), for example, offer “paywall-as-a-service” products.

-## Creating a Sample Site with a Soft Paywall
+## Creating a Soft Paywall Sample Site

 In this post, you will create a news website using Node.js and implement a soft paywall using Fingerprint to track users and limit the number of articles they can read on your site.
 Each site visitor will have their unique ID from Fingerprint stored inside a database to track the number of unique articles they have read.

-The complete source code along with access to the [Pug templates](https://pugjs.org/api/getting-started.html) and the public static assets can be found in [this GitHub repository](https://github.com/LukeMwila/fingerprintjs-paywall).
+The complete source code, along with access to the [Pug templates](https://pugjs.org/api/getting-started.html) and the public static assets, can be found in [this GitHub repository](https://github.com/LukeMwila/fingerprintjs-paywall).

 Prerequisites: